kennychou0529/sortie-dopsys-myos/README.md

 cd ~/prgs/sortie-dopsys-myos
 git clone git@github.com:winksaville/sortie-dopsys-myos.git
 ```
 We can't use the host compiler because it assumes linx is the OS when infact we're starting with nothing.
 Instead a cross compiler must be built and since this only runs on a 386 PC we'll create a i586-elf compiler.
 So choose where the cross toolchain bins, libraries ... will be installed, for instance $HOME/opt/cross.
-This will then be used as the prefix when configuring binutils and gcc and needs to be on the PATH:
+This will then be used as the prefix when configuring binutils and gcc and the resulting binaries need to be on the PATH:
 ```
-echo "export PATH=$HOME/opt/cross:$PATH" >> ~/.bashrc
+echo 'export PATH="$HOME/opt/cross/bin:$PATH"' >> ~/.bashrc
 ```
-Now get the lastest versions of gcc tools and save to a convenient location:
+Now get the latest versions of gcc tools and save to a convenient location:
 ```
 mkdir -p ~/prgs/gcc-tool-chain/downloads
 cd ~/prgs/gcc-tool-chain/downloads